Apollo Granforte: Career

 After the war, while Granforte was singing at the Teatro Costanzi in Rome, his fourth daughter, Costanza, was born.
 The director of the Opera, Emma Carelli, sent Granforte to Milan for finishing touches in his vocal technique and repertoire.
 He studied there with the bass Luigi Lucenti and coach Tullio Voghera.

 In 1919, Granforte was at Naples and there met composer Pietro Mascagni.
 They became lifelong friends and collaborators, the latter always choosing the former as lead baritone when he conducted.
 In 1921, the impresario Lusardi introduced Granforte to La Scala in Milan.
 Conductor Arturo Toscanini entrusted the role of Amfortas to him, and in 1921 he made his debut there.
-In 1924, he went to Australia on a successful tour with Nellie Melba.
-During Granforte's subsequent tour of Australia in J. C. Williamson's 1932 Grand Opera season, Frank Thring Sr.'s Melbourne-based Efftee Productions filmed him with the Williamson-Imperial Grand Opera Company in a selection from Rossini's The Barber of Seville.
+In 1924, he went to Australia on a successful tour with Nellie Melba, and again in 1928.
+During Granforte's subsequent tour of Australia and New Zealand in J. C. Williamson's 1932 Imperial Grand Opera season, Frank Thring Sr.'s Melbourne-based Efftee Productions filmed him with the Williamson-Imperial Grand Opera Company in a selection from Rossini's The Barber of Seville.
 This relatively brief footage was released on VHS in 1989 by the National Film and Sound Archive of Australia.